Improving Exoplanet Detection Power: Multivariate Gaussian Process Models for Stellar Activity: Application of model selection procedure

-The light green line with diamond points in the left panel of Figure \ref{fig:rajpaul_power} shows the detection power under the \citetalias{rajpaul2015gaussian} model and using the normalized flux and BIS stellar activity indicators described above (for a planet with a 7 day orbital period).
-We note that again there is a slight difference between the original \citetalias{rajpaul2015gaussian} model and the model we fit because we have used the observation specific standard deviations, rather than estimating a single standard deviation for each times series (under an informative prior), see equation (\ref{eqn:rajpaul_errors}).
-For comparison, the detection power under the AIC-1 (blue circles) and preliminary (dark green diamonds) models applied with our PCA based indicators are also shown (these lines are the same as in Figure \ref{fig:rajpaul_power_tau7}).
-The \citetalias{rajpaul2015gaussian} model has a detection threshold of about 0.45 m/s and therefore performs better than the preliminary model, but still substantially worse than the AIC-1 model.
+The red ``+" symbols in the left panel of Figure \ref{fig:rajpaul_power} show the detection power under the \citetalias{rajpaul2015gaussian} model when using the normalized flux and BIS activity indicators described above (for a planet with a 7 day orbital period).
+For comparison, the detection power under the AIC-1 (blue circles) is re-ploted from Figure \ref{fig:rajpaul_power_tau7}).
+The \citetalias{rajpaul2015gaussian} model has a detection threshold of about 0.07 m/s and therefore performs almost as well as the AIC-1 model, and better than the preliminary model (see Figure \ref{fig:rajpaul_power_tau7}). {\edits However, the dark red ``$\times$" symbols show that the detection power of the \citetalias{rajpaul2015gaussian} model is substantially reduced when detecting planets in the presence of an 866 micro hemispheres (MSH) stellar spot, which is the 95\% quantile of the spot size distribution \eqref{eqn:size} used in our main simulations.
+In other words, in the case of particularly active MS-G2V stars, the \citetalias{rajpaul2015gaussian} model has reduced performance.
+In contrast, the dark blue triangles show that the detection power of the AIC-1 model is almost unaffected by the presence of such a large spot. }